whdzera/kitsu-manga/README.md

 - hcaptcha before login/regist
 - Role member and admin (guest user can read manga)
 - Email Confirmation Register with Action Mailer
+- Pagination with Kaminari
 - UI Semi Transparent with Bulma
-- Pagination with Kaminari
+- Profile Users
 - Bookmarks Manga

 ## Tech Stack

 - Ruby on Rails (Backend)
-- SQLite (Database) — can be switched to MySQL or PostgreSQL
+- SQLite (Database) - for development, can be switched to MySQL or PostgreSQL
-- Bulma & Font-awesome (Styling and icon)
+- Bulma and Font-awesome (Styling and icon)
-- Stimulus (Interactive)
+- Stimulus and Turbo (Interactive)

 ### Prerequisites